redreamality/learning-to-rank/README.rst

         booktitle = {Living Labs for Information Retrieval Evaluation workshop at CIKM’13.}
         }

 Publications
 ------------
-Lerot has been used in numerous publication, including these:
+Lerot has been used to produce results in numerous publication, including these:

 1) K. Hofmann, A. Schuth, S. A. Whiteson, M. de Rijke (2013): *Reusing Historical Interaction Data for Faster Online Learning to Rank for IR*.
-In: WSDM'13, 2013.
+In: WSDM'13.
 2) A. Chuklin, A. Schuth, K. Hofmann, P. Serdyukov, M. de Rijke (2013): *Evaluating Aggregated Search Using Interleaving*.
-In: CIKM'14, 2013.
+In: CIKM'14.
 3) A. Schuth, F. Sietsma, S. Whiteson, M. de Rijke (2014): *Optimizing Base Rankers Using Clicks: A Case Study using BM25*.
-In: ECIR’14, 2014.
+In: ECIR’14.
 4) K. Hofmann, A. Schuth, A. Bellogin, M. de Rijke (2014): *Eﬀects of Position Bias on Click-Based Recommender Evaluation*.
-In: ECIR’14, 2014.
+In: ECIR’14.
 5) A. Chuklin, K. Zhou, A. Schuth, F. Sietsma, M. de Rijke (2014): *Evaluating Intuitiveness of Vertical-Aware Click Models*.
-In: Proceedings of SIGIR, 2014.
+In: Proceedings of SIGIR.
 6) A. Schuth, F. Sietsma, S. Whiteson, D. Lefortier M. de Rijke (2014): *Multileaved Comparisons for Fast Online Evaluation*.
-In: CIKM'14, 2014.
+In: CIKM'14.
 7) A. Chuklin, A. Schuth, K. Zhou, M. de Rijke (2015): *A comparative analysis of interleaving methods for aggregated search*.
-In: ACM Transactions on Information Systems, 2015.
+In: ACM Transactions on Information Systems.
+8) M. Zoghi, S. Whiteson, M. de Rijke (2015): *A Method for Large-Scale Online Ranker Evaluation*.
+In: WSDM'15.
+9) C. Yiwei, K. Hofmann (2015): *Online Learning to Rank: Absolute vs. Relative*.
+In: WWW'15.
+10) A. Schuth et al. (2015): *Probabilistic Multileave for Online Retrieval Evaluation*.
+In: SIGIR'15.

 If your paper is missing from this list, please let us know.

 A paper describing Lerot is published in the living labs workshop at CIKM’13:
 A. Schuth, K. Hofmann, S. Whiteson, M. de Rijke (2013): *Lerot: an Online Learning to Rank Framework*.
 In: Living Labs for Information Retrieval Evaluation workshop at CIKM’13., 2013.

 Contributors
 ------------